japaric-archived/homu-on-heroku/README.md

 [1]: https://github.com/settings/developers

 - [Create a Personal Token Account][2] with "repo" scope.
-Use this token as the `GH_ACCESS_TOKEN` config variable in your Heroku app.
+Use this token as the `GH_ACCESS_TOKEN` config variable of your Heroku app.

 [2]: https://github.com/settings/tokens/new